larryaasen/dive/packages/dive_ui/example/README.md

 This example shows how to use multiple scenes.

+## Example 15 - Multi Camera Streaming and Recording

+This example shows how to use dive_ui, dive, and dive_obslib to display multiple video cameras in a list with preview, select one for the video mix, animate to show all three cameras in mix, record locally, and stream to Twitch.

 # Writing an app with Dive UI

 1. Add dive_ui to your pubspec.yaml file.